wobcom/netbox/netbox/change/docs/middleware.md

 - Otherwise we don’t do anything.

-Either of the first points is fairly complex on its own and deals with a couple of different things at once, so let’s look at each of them individually for a bit.
+Either of the first points is fairly complex on its own and deals with a couple of different things at once.
+Let’s go through the source code of the function together, and find out what exactly!

 ```python
 in_change = request.session.get('in_change', False)